Prajwal-S-R/CRISPR-gRNA-design_Mini_Project/Readme_mecA_cas12a_final.md

 For the remaining target sequence, follow the above steps (Step 5) sequentially.
 Doing this will leads to appear like the below shown.
 <img width="1860" height="794" alt="image" src="https://github.com/user-attachments/assets/a1d803e8-2149-42c0-8376-cd2f23b50e58" />
+In this guide design, I have chosen 3 sequences as guide among eight target sequences.
+In this I selected the guide based on the lesser homopolymer sequences.
+In the above image, I have designed three guide sequences for cas12a (Check report folder for .dna file of this).
+In this way one can create guide RNA for CRISPR/Cas12a.
+Further one can check if the sequences are conserved or not by doing BLAST of the target sequence and finalise using tools like jalview, geneious prime.